RicT1969/Project-1-Bootcamp---Data-Visualisation-and-Analysis/README.md

 Identify areas of population growth in Victoria and understand the health services available to the areas

 Data Sources:
-Regional population 2021 from abs
+Regional population 2021 from ABS

 References:
 https://www.shanelynn.ie/pandas-drop-delete-dataframe-rows-columns/